faq

 interest in joining our group

-I am recruiting a PhD student to start Autumn 2025.
 If you have a background in NLP and experience in human-centered methods, healthcare, and/or accessibility, I welcome your application.
 I am not replying to individual emails from applicants at this time.

 Other inquiries: Postdocs and visiting students should email to discuss potential opportunities.
 Please include a description of your research interests, alignment with this lab, CV, any relevant recent publications, and your timeframe.
 If you are an international student, you may need to apply through the UW's VISIT program.
-Please note there is a 12-week lead time for visa applications and a 12-month limit on PhD visits.
+Please note there is at least a 12-week lead time for visa applications and a 12-month limit on PhD visits.

 requesting letters of recommendation